k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/09_chat_playground.md

 ## Overview

-The Chat Playground is a core component of the AI Fusion web application that provides developers with an intuitive, ready-to-use chat interface for testing and interacting with their AI agents.
+The Chat Playground is a core component of the aifusion web application that provides developers with an intuitive, ready-to-use chat interface for testing and interacting with their AI agents.

 >  The Chat Playground user interface and actions can be customized and branded, as explained [here](13_chat_playground_customize.md).